Reply to Ask Your Teacher Messages Using Email

 - Click your student's email address in the header of the Ask Your Teacher conversation.

-To add or remove recipients, click Contacts.
+To add or remove recipients, click Contacts and select

 The Contacts window lists both students and instructors with student access to your class.